 All countries require travellers to have a valid passport (with a minimum 6 months validity), and you are required to acquire the entry visas for each of the countries visited.

-Please double check with your agent and/or visa agent what the visa requirements is for each country that you will be traveling to.
+All travelers will be required to obtain a visa prior to entering the country, either at the border or in advance from your local embassy.
+Please double check with your agent and/or visa agent what the visa requirements is for each country that you will be travelling to.
 Some countries do require that you get your visa before arrival.
 If you show up at a border and should you not have the required visa you will be denied entry to the country and be send back to the closest embassy/high commission to get the visa.
 All arrangements and expenses for that will be at your own cost.
 The CEO will assist you with travel arrangements but will not be able to accompany you.
 You will also have to catch up with the group at their next destination at own cost.

 The information provided here is to be used as a guide only.
 Please consult with the relevant embassy or your travel agency before you travel.
 We cannot take any responsibility whatsoever for the use of this information.